Ausangate Trek 5 days

 - Transportation back to hotel from Tinki town at the end of our journey.

-- Sleeping pad, Therma-Rest comes with pillow.
+- Air sleeping pad, Therma-Rest brand comes with pillows.

 - Other camping equipment, a dining tent with table and chairs, and a kitchen tent, manned by a professional cooking staff.

 - Trek Leader,

 - Meals: Breakfast (5), lunch (5), dinner (4), and snacks.

 - Horses, and muleteers; horses carry your 8-kg / 16-pound personal items.

 - Emergency Horse to escort us during the trek.